tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 }
 ```

 Remember though, Wireserver only allows access from Administrator / root processes.
-The reason `defaultAccess` is stilll `Allow` here is because this rule is not user configurable.
+The reason `defaultAccess` is still `Allow` here is because this rule is not user configurable.
 It is baked into the GPA.
 Before evaluating any RBAC rules for a Wireserver request, the GPA first asserts if the client is an admin user.
 If it isn't, the request is immediately rejected.